 Church Services

-Spirit and Truth Fellowship of Knoxville (STFK) is a local and independent Evangelical Christian Church: Trinity in doctrine, Pentecostal in experience.
+Spirit and Truth Fellowship of Knoxville (STFK) is a local and independent Evangelical Christian Church with the unique mission to reach out to a community that is rejected by many churches in our area: sincere skeptics, scientists, geeks, nerds, science educators, and their families.
 Everyone is welcome, and we would like to invite you to visit us for worship on Sunday mornings at 10:00 A.M.
 We are located at 241 Neals Landing Road, Suite 201, Knoxville, TN 37924.

 About Our Church